pyodide/pyodide-blog/content/posts/fpcast.md

 ---

 In Pyodide v0.19, we can finally support the default recursion depth of 1000.
+This post describes the work we did that enabled this increased recursion depth.

+We also attain a speed up between 8% to 20% for loading Pyodide and for individual benchmarks.
+The entire test suite runs faster by a comparable amount.
+The code size was reduced by ???%.

-Here's a graph by browser and Pyodide version:
+Here's a graph of the recursion depth by browser and Pyodide version:

 {{< figure src="/recursion_depth.png" title="Default recursion depth by version" >}}